semigm/IGME-110/exercises/cssExercise/cssExercise.md

 ## Deliverables

 Put the two HTML pages, the CSS file, and your image files into a folder.
-Zip the folder, and upload it to the myCourses Assignments dropbox no later than noon on Saturday.
+Zip the folder, and upload it to the myCourses "Exercise: CSS_HTML Pages" dropbox no later than noon on Saturday.